cppalliance/safe-cpp/proposal/draft.md

 # Conclusion

 The US Government is telling industry to stop using C++ for reasons of national security.
 Academia is turning away in favor of languages like Rust and Swift that are built on modern technology.
-C++ risks becoming a legacy language
+C++ risks becoming a legacy language.
+This dilutes the language's value and that's trouble for companies which rely on access to a pipeline of young C++ developers to run their operations.

+_Ownership and borrowing_ is the only viable safety model for C++.
+The Rust project holds a lot of value for C++: it's generated _soundness knowledge_ which is instructive for implementing and using this safety model.

-All this took about 18 months to design and implement in Circle.
-I spent six months in advance learning Rust and reading the NLL RFC and Rustnomicon, which are critical resources for understanding the safety model.
-While Safe C++ is a large extension to the language, the cost of building the new tooling is not steep.
-If C++ continues to go forward without a memory safety strategy, it's because institutional users don't want one, not because memory-safe tooling is too expensive or difficult to build.
+Everything in this proposal took about 18 months to design and implement in Circle.
+With participation from industry, we could resolve the remaining design questions and in another 18 months have a language and standard library robust enough for mainstream evaluation.
+While Safe C++ is a large extension to the language, the cost of building new tooling is not steep.
+If C++ continues to go forward without a memory safety strategy, it's because institutional choose not to have one; it's not because memory-safe tooling is too expensive or difficult to build.

 There is a Safe C++ standard library being developed[@safecpp-stdlib] in tandem with this proposal which aims to co-evolve alongside the Safe C++ extensions.
 It contains basic implementations of common types such as `std2::vector`, `std2::string` and `std2::thread`, and serves as a useful proof-of-concept.